cogilabs/CogiPB3kMkIVOS/README.md

 ### Radio

 The Pip-Boy is equipped with a "working" radio.
 It's not in any way an AM/FM radio, I want it to be the most roleplay possible.
-It uses .mp3 files you put is the musics folder.
+It uses .mp3 files you put in the musics folder.

 When the Pip-Boy starts, it creates a randomised playlist of all the songs, then takes the first one and plays it *silently* starting at 30 seconds in the song.